knahum7/api-playground/SETUP.md

 ## 📝 Notes

-- **Authentication**: Getir and Trendyol use header-based tokens, DeliveryHero uses Bearer tokens
+- **Authentication**: Getir and Trendyol use header-based tokens, DeliveryHero uses Bearer tokens (short-lived)
+- **Token Expiration**: Tokens for Getir (1 hour) and DeliveryHero (15-60 minutes) expire; a 401 error means you must log in again to get a new token.
 - **Data Formats**: Working hours are stored as JSON arrays
 - **Validation**: All endpoints include comprehensive input validation
 - **Error Handling**: Consistent error responses across all platforms